chiku-samugari/papply/README.markdown

 ## miscellaneous

-One big dissapointing aspect of current PAPPLY implementation is the nested use of PAPPLY forms.
+One big disappointing aspect of current PAPPLY implementation is the nested use of PAPPLY forms.
 Its not supported.
 For PAPPLY it should be supported because the scope of `_` is clear.
 About APAPPLY macro on the other hand, I have no reasonable criteria to decide the scope of anaphoras.
-The inner APAPPLy could refer the anaphoras.
+The inner APAPPLY could refer the anaphoras.
-And too much use of such APAPPLY harms the readbility.
+And too much use of such APAPPLY harms the readability.
 It seems interesting to study how to implement it, but practically, it will not used I guess.

 The second point is various formats.
-As it is explaind in the previous chapters, it accepts 6 different formats.
+As it is explained in the previous chapters, it accepts 6 different formats.
 In my own programming activity, I only use form format.

 The third point is the operators other than functions.
 In Common Lisp, there are macros, special operators and lambda expressions.
 There is no worth to handle lambda expressions in PAPPLY.
-Macros and special operator can be worth to supprot.
+Macros and special operator can be worth to support.

 ## Author and License